 '''

 pip install --upgrade versioneer

 versioneer install

 git diff --staged

-git commit -m -a "new version of versioneer.py" or git checkout -- versioneer.py khmer/version.py khmer/init.py MANIFEST.in '''
+git commit -m -a "new version of versioneer.py"

-4. Review the git logs since the last release and diffs (if needed) and ensure that the ChangeLog is up to date:
+or

+git checkout -- versioneer.py khmer/version.py khmer/init.py MANIFEST.in

 '''

+4. Review the git logs since the last release and diffs (if needed) and ensure that CHANGELOG.md is up to date (presumably peer code review has ensured that it is):

 git log --minimal --patch 'git describe --tags --always --abbrev=0'..HEAD

-'''

 - 5. Review the issue list for any new bugs that will not be fixed in this release.
-Add them to doc/user/known-issues.rst - 6.
+Add them to doc/user/ known-issues.rst - 6.
 Check for new authors (git log --format='%aN' v2.0... | sort -u lists all committers since the v2.0 tag).
 Update .mailmap to normalize their email address and name spelling.
 If they want to opt out update the list- Makefile targets to exclude them.
 Run make list-citation and adapt the output to the relevant parts of CITATION, setup.py, doc/index.rst. - 7.
-Verify that the build is clean: https://api.travis-ci.org/dib-lab/khmer.svg?branch=master and then tag the release candidate with the new version number prefixed by the letter 'v':
+Verify that the build is clean: https://api.travis-ci.org/dib-lab/khmer.svg?branch=master - 8.
+Set your new version number and release candidate: